joshualande/joshualande.github.io/_drafts/2014-02-07-power-querying-sql.md

  WHERE a.recipe_name = 'Tomato Soup'
 ```

-This returns the same information as before.
+This is the same query as before, but slightly less verbose.

 ## JOINing Multiple Tables in SQL